scala/docs.scala-lang/_tour/basics.md

 ## Traits

 Traits are abstract data types containing certain fields and methods.
-In Scala inheritance, a class can not only inherit from a super class, but also mix in one or more traits.
+In Scala inheritance, a class can only extend one other class, but it can extend multiple traits.

 You can define traits with the `trait` keyword: